Our Teachers & Staff ...

 One summer in high school, Greg went to a swing dance and despite not being sure if he ever got the basic step right that night, the experience struck a spark that ignited a desire to learn to swing dance.
 Unfortunately, a similar spark ignited at the venue 3 nights later burned the building to the ground.
 Several months later he saw an ad for another local dance and that, as they say, is history.
-When he moved to DC from North Carolina in 2008, he fell in love with the DC swing scene.
-Now he is having fun dancing and trying not to forget what he learns every Tuesday.
-Greg works mostly behind the scenes maintaining the Jam Cellar website.
+When he moved to DC from North Carolina in 2008, he fell in love with the DC swing scene and has been part of the Jam Cellar crew ever since.

 Jeff has been dancing for a nearly twelve years(!).
 A swing dance history enthusiast, Jeff has amassed one of the most extensive collections of classic swing dance footage in the country.
 As DC's own swing dance historian, Jeff helps people learn while keeping sight of lindy hop's roots.
 He has been teaching for over nine years and is sought after for his specialized knowledge.
 He is also an accomplished musician who, in a former life, appeared on MTV with his band.